 Your CM should be in it for the long term.
 They should plan on interacting with you, the client, long after your doors are open to your new facility.
 Beyond the typical one-year construction warranty, they should be readily available to help solve building issues that may arise in the future.
 They should be a partner in your project, and that doesn’t end once you’ve moved in.

 Are you ready to start your project?

 Most importantly, you need to be ready to take on your construction project.
-Select your architect and construction company, and actively collaborate with your design and construction team to complete the project you envision.
+Select your architect and construction company and be an active part of a collaborative team with your design and construction partners to complete the project.

 Contact Holland Construction Services today to learn more about our construction management process and team.
 Our team will help you realize your project goals.
 We will make the complex process of design and construction one you will enjoy.